leanprover-community/mathlib3/docs/contribute/doc.md

 ## Header comment

+Each mathlib file should start with:
+* a header comment with copyright information;
+* the list of imports;
-Each mathlib file should start with a header comment with copyright information (see example below) followed by general documentation written using Markdown.
+* a module docstring containing general documentation, written using Markdown.

+(See the example below.)

 Headers use atx-style headers (with hash signs, no underlying dash).

 The mandatory title of the file is a first level header.
 It is followed by a summary of the content of the file.